Jokic leads Nuggets past Blazers for 14th straight home win - KTVZ

 The Trail Blazers dropped their eighth straight road game.

-Denver led by 13 points in the fourth quarter, but saw the Blazers slice into the lead.
-A Bruce Brown dunk helped spark another run by the Nuggets.
+Denver led by 13 points in the fourth quarter but saw the Blazers slice into the lead.
+A Bruce Brown dunk helped spark another run by the Nuggets to pull away.

+After the game, Lillard voiced his frustration with the officiating late in the game.

+“It’s a lot of stuff that we could have done better, but down the stretch I just felt like the refs just decided the game,” said Lillard, who drew a technical foul late in the fourth quarter.
+“Obviously it’s going to be bumps, it’s going to be a physical game, both teams working hard to win a game.
+We get down the stretch and it was just like everything we did was a foul.
+That’s just what it seemed like to me.”

 This time, there was no need for any late-game theatrics by Jokic, who hit a last-second, game-winning 3-pointer against Orlando on Sunday.

 Lillard had a big first half with 30 points.
-He’s no stranger to turning in a big half against Denver.
+He’s no stranger to turning in an explosive half against Denver.
 He had 32 points in the second half against the Nuggets on Dec.
 8.

 TIP-INS